 Our Afternoon G&Teas have proved popular ever since we launched them.
 When we all had to go into lockdown we started offering them for Click & Collect and Delivery.
 Everyone needs to have a treat sometimes, and not just on those special occasions!

-Included on the menu at this time is Zoe’s Baked Yoghurt.
-There’s a spoonful of her Homemade Blackberry Jelly Jam (using the left over berries foraged for our Festive Bramble Gin Elixir) on the bottom and a Crunchy Crumble topping with a hint of Cinnamon.
+Included on the menu is Zoe’s Baked Yoghurt.
+There’s a spoonful of her Homemade Blackberry Jelly Jam (using berries foraged for our Festive Bramble Gin Elixir) on the bottom and a Crunchy Crumble topping with a hint of Cinnamon.

 Blackberry Baked Yoghurt with Cinnamon Crumble